Why Does My Dog Push His Food With His Nose? (Answered By Vet Tech)

 Dogs use their noses for so many things throughout the day!

-While using their food around might seem a little strange, it’s pretty normal.
+While moving their food around might seem a little strange, it’s pretty normal.
 Your dog may just be following their instincts and trying to cache away food.
 They could be playing or feeling picky.

 In some instances, your furry friend might be suffering from dental pain or vision loss.
 In that case, you’ll want to make a trip to the vet.
 Otherwise, you can just enjoy watching your pet do their weird thing!